CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

 In a test specified in YAML, the sequence of test cases may contain items defining reusable values with YAML anchors (`&`*anchor*) that can be referenced to elsewhere via alias nodes (`*`*anchor*).
-These items conventionally consist of a mapping with a single key `defs`, whose value is sequence of items with YAML anchors.
+These items consist of a mapping with a single key `defs`, whose value is sequence of items with YAML anchors.
 Alternatively, a test case itself may contain `defs` with similar content.